zadealfalah/salesSample/README.md

 - How do our sales trends look?
 - Where do we sell the most?
 - Where is most profitable to sell?
+- Which products are sold together the most?

 [data]()
 - [loadData.sql]() has the SQL code to create the table in MySQL.